 733 Clinical Trials in Epidemiology (3).
 Required preparation, introductory epidemiology and biostatistics.
 Systematic overview of principles in design, implementation, and analysis of clinical trials.
 Emphasis on applications in chronic disease epidemiology.
 In-depth discussion of case examples from cardiovascular disease epidemiology emphasized.
 Three lecture hours a week.

-735 Cardiovascular Disease Epidemiology (3).
-Required preparation, introductory epidemiology and biostatistics taken concurrently.
-Review of the main causes of cardiovascular disease morbidity and mortality, and their population determinants.
+735 Cardiovascular Epidemiology (3).
+Review of cardiovascular health and disease in populations and their population determinants.
 Topics include epidemiologic methods, risk factors, strategies for prevention, and a student research project.
-Three lecture hours a week.
+Three lecture hours per week.

 742 Biomarkers in Population-Based Research (2).
 This course surveys the major issues relevant to the application of biomarkers in epidemiological research, including the logistical hurdles in biospecimen collection and storage, assessments of biomarker quality, analytic issues, and the interpretation of quantitative estimates.

 743 Genetic Epidemiology: Methods and Applications (3).
 Prerequisites, BIOS 545 and EPID 715.
 Permission of the instructor for students lacking the prerequisites.
 Concepts and methods of genetic epidemiology relevant to the study of complex human diseases, including segregation analysis, linkage analysis, and gene-environment interaction.
 Includes whole genome approaches, as well as nonhuman systems.
 Three lecture hours a week.